wavemaker/docs/website/blog/2021-07-21-wavemaker9x-end-of-support.md

 - Ability to provide widget level properties in a prefab
 - Adding tablet view support to Mobile apps

 And so much more.
-Read [WaveMaker release notes](/learn/wavemaker-release-notes) to get better idea of the features and fixes.
+Read [WaveMaker release notes](/learn/wavemaker-release-notes) to understand the features and fixes better.

 ## How do I know if I have WaveMaker 9.x apps?